 |

-that several separate Fragile labels are better than metres and metres of Fragile tape; and that This Side On Top labelled on the top of the package, with arrows pointing upwards on the sides of the carton, is less likely to be confused than This Way Up
+Although there's a good chance any labelling will be ignored, it doesn't do any harm to try, clearly but politely, to help the carrier treat your package with the care it deserves.
+We've found that several separate Fragile labels are better than metres and metres of Fragile tape; and that This Side On Top labelled on the top of the package, with arrows pointing upwards on the sides of the carton, is less likely to be confused than This Way Up

-And although you'll usually have to fill in a label for the carriers with address information on it, it is important to have a separate label with the recipient's address large, and the sender's address small.
-Contact phone numbers are good, too |
+And although you'll usually have to fill in or print a label for the carriers with address information on it, it is important to have a separate label with the recipient's address large, and the sender's address small.
+Contact phone numbers are required, too. |

 |